-It is the commonest nerve root developmental anomaly of the cauda equina being twice as common as two roots in the same foramen, the next most common anomaly1.
+A conjoined root is a type of developmental anomaly involving a nerve root.
+It is the most common nerve root developmental anomaly of the cauda equina being twice as common as two roots in the same foramen, the next most common anomaly.

 The incidence in cadaveric studies is about 8%.
 In a recent prospective MRI study, it was 6% 2.
 In retrospective studies, the incidence is reported much lower.

 The L5 and S1 are most frequently involved.

-May show associated vertebral anomalies or malformations
+May show associated vertebral anomalies or malformations.

-Axial slices should be contiguous over several segments, and coronal slices should be included.
+The most accurate non-invasive imaging study 2.
+Axial slices should be continuous over several segments, and coronal slices should be included.
 Typical signs include 4:

-Imaging differential considerations include
+Imaging differential considerations include:

 - 1. Neidre A, Macnab I. Anomalies of the lumbosacral nerve roots.
 Review of 16 cases and classification.
 Spine.
 1983;8 (3): 294-9. - Pubmed citation